 Some of our members develop their own online lessons, while others work with a learning designer or content creator from their institution or from the Smart Sparrow team.
 Storyboards are helpful in both cases.

 To help with the storyboarding of your online tutorials, we’ve provided a free downloadable PowerPoint template.
 Download should begin immediately.

 The template makes use of a PowerPoint Slide Master to mock-up common screens and question types.
 Simply choose your screen type when adding a New Slide.
 Then complete the relevant placeholder areas with the images and text that will be added to your tutorial.
 We’ve included areas to document feedback for correct and incorrect responses to questions, as well as recording where to source images or videos for the tutorial.

 Figure: Adding a screen template and a sample screen template

-We’ll be providing tips for storyboarding and learning design in our soon to be released guide to creating online tutorials in the biomedical science.
+For tips on storyboarding and learning design download our free guide to creating online tutorials in the biomedical sciences.